DanielKneipp/aws-route53-global-dns/README.md

 # Global Endpoint For a Multi-region Service

 To have a highly available web application requires several components working together.
 Automated health checks, failover mechanisms, backup infrastructure, you name it.
-And when it comes to keep response times low globally, the complexity increases even further.
+And when it comes to keeping response times low globally, the complexity increases even further.

-This project presents progressively how to go from a simple application available in the internet, to a full-fledged setup with automated failover, together user traffic segmented per region to keep response times low.
+This project presents progressively how to go from a simple application available on the internet to a full-fledged setup with automated failover, together with user traffic segmented per region to keep response times low.

 ## Progressive Architecture

 Here we have three different infrastructure designs of the same service with different levels of complexity.

-The first one is a simple erb server running in an EC2 machine.
+The first one is a simple web server running on an EC2 machine.

 The second is a more reliable design, with another web server running in passive mode.
 This second web server would only respond to traffic in case the first one becomes inoperable.

-And finally, the last one replicates the previous design in a different region, to provide the same service to a customer base located in a geographically distance place than the previous setup.
+Finally, the last one replicates the previous design in a different region, to provide the same service to a customer base located in a geographically distance place than the previous setup.

 ### As simple as it gets

 This design, as the section implies, is as simple as it gets.
-Essentially, we have just two-tier application running.
+Essentially, we have just a two-tier application running.
 We have three main components:

 - A DNS record pointing to an [AWS Network Load Balancer (NLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)
-- This NLB is deployed on the a public subnet to receive traffic from the internet.
-This first layer/tier allows the web server to not be publicly exposed to the internet, as well as load balancing between multiple server in case more were available
+- This NLB is deployed on the public subnet to receive traffic from the internet.
+This first layer/tier allows the web server to not be publicly exposed to the internet, as well as load balancing between multiple servers in case more were available
-- And finally we have the web server itself receiving traffic only from the NLB on a private subnet
+- Finally, we have the web server itself receiving traffic only from the NLB on a private subnet

 ![Simple Architecture](./docs/general-diagram-simple.png)